javascript-tutorial/en.javascript.info/1-js/04-object-basics/07-optional-chaining/article.md

 Most of our users have addresses in `user.address` property, with the street `user.address.street`, but some did not provide them.

-In such case, when we attempt to get `user.address.street` of a user, and there's no address, then we get an error:
+In such case, when we attempt to get `user.address.street`, and the user happens to be without an address, we get an error:

 ```js run
 let user = {}; // a user without "address" property